PyFunceble/mariadb/README.md

-# mariadb
+# MariaDB

-A repository which builds a custom image of MariaDB for our CI.
+A custom image of MariaDB for our CI.